 The Board established the ESG Committee on 23 September 2016.
-The terms of reference of the ESG Committee are available on both the GEM website and the Company's website.
+The terms of reference of the ESG Committee are available on both the Stock Exchange's website and the Company's website.
 The primary function of the ESG Committee is to report and advise the Board on matters relating to environmental protection, social responsibility and corporate governance of the Group.

-The composition of the ESG Committee during the year ended 31 March 2021 is as follows:
+The composition of the ESG Committee during the year ended 31 March 2022 is as follows: